Mushymato/MiscMapActionsProperties/README.md

 #### Back layer: mushymato.MMAP_GrassSpread T

-- If set, allow this tile to spread grass (without using `Diggable`)
+- If set, allow this tile to spread grass (without using `Diggable`).
 - Ideally this is set on the tile sheet, rather than on a per tile data basis.
 - This is disabled if the player has `bcmpinc.GrassGrowth` installed since that mod simply skips the `Diggable` check entirely.